 There may be additional documents required but this would be determined the requirements of the local authorities in the country in which the assets are held.

 If the last will and testament has not been stamped by the probate office then this will require solicitor certification in order to be eligible for the apostille.
-To proceed with legalising this document you simply need to send the sealed or certified document to us.
-We can then arrange for the apostille to be issued for £72.00.
+To proceed with legalising this document you simply need to order online and then send the sealed or certified document to us.

 If you require assistance with legalising a last will and testament or any of the associated documents please get in touch.